ida-arbeitszeit/arbeitszeitapp/README.rst

 A Nix flake is located in this repository.

     **A note for Mac users:**
-    The Nix installation, by default, places inserts commands to set the path and environment variables into scripts in the global /etc directory.
+    By default, during Nix installation, commands are added to configure path and environment variables within scripts located in the global /etc directory.
+However, macOS updates can overwrite these scripts, leading to Nix becoming inaccessible.
+To address this issue, consider adding the following command to your ~/.zshrc file:
-    Whenever the Mac OS gets updated, it overwrites these scripts, so that the system can no longer find Nix.
-To fix this, you can put this command in your ~/.zshrc file:

         .. code-block:: bash